saeedeldeeb/wheel-wander-.net/README.md

 # Wheel Wander

 ## Description
 Wheel Wander is a bike rental system developed using C# and JavaScript.
 The system allows users to rent bikes from various stations and return them when they're done.
-The system is managed by an admin who can add, update, and view details of stations.
+The system is managed by an admin who can add, update, and view details of System.

 ## Features
 - User authentication and authorization